istio/istio.io/content/en/blog/2020/alb-ingress-gateway-iks/index.md

 a DNS domain for an external IP by using the `ibmcloud ks nlb-dns-create` command.
 IKS stores the ALB's certificate and private key also as a secret in the default namespace.
 You need these credentials to establish the identities that the ALB and the Istio ingress gateway will present during the mutual TLS authentication between them.
-You configure the ALB and the Istio ingress gateway to exchange these certificates, to trust the certificates of one another, and to use their private keys to encrypt and sign the traffic.
+You will configure the ALB and the Istio ingress gateway to exchange these certificates, to trust the certificates of one another, and to use their private keys to encrypt and sign the traffic.

 1. Store the name of your cluster in the `CLUSTER_NAME` environment variable: